-- Turn the air-conditioning on (ideally, while you're driving.)
-I know, it's winter, and cold, but this really helps keep the system ticking over for whenever you next need it.
+- Turn the air-conditioning on (ideally, while you’re driving the motorhome.)
+I know, it’s winter, and cold, but this really helps keep the system ticking over for whenever you next need it.

 - Move the vehicle slightly so it’s not constantly on the same patch of tyre.
 Alternatively, use tyre savers to take the weight off, especially if your motorhome is over 3.5 tonnes.

 - Tyre covers can be useful too to protect the brake discs.

 While we’re on the subject of tyres, check (and open) your spare wheel casing if you have one.
 Many people never do this and the lock corrodes, meaning you can’t access the spare tyre when you need to!